danielchang2002/GMHI2-pipeline/README.md

 ### Runtime

+Runtime depends on the size of the input metagenome and the system specs.

-On a 2019 MacBook Pro with a 2.3 GHz 8-Core Intel Core i9 processor and 16GB of RAM, a single run of gmhi2 takes 29 minutes.
+On a 2019 MacBook Pro with a 2.3 GHz 8-Core Intel Core i9 processor and 16GB of RAM, a single run of gmhi2 on an input metagenome of 4 GB takes 29 minutes.

-Note: the initial run on any machine will take around twice as long because databases will need to be downloaded and installed before the actual computation.
+Note: the initial run on any machine will take extra time because databases will need to be downloaded and installed before the actual computation.